smart-data-models/dataModel.EnergyCIM/TransformerEnd/doc/spec.md

 ## List of properties

 - `BaseVoltage`: Base voltage of the transformer end.
 This is essential for PU calculation.
 Default: None  - `PhaseTapChanger`: Transformer end to which this phase tap changer belongs.
 Default: None  - `RatioTapChanger`: Transformer end to which this ratio tap changer belongs.
 Default: None  - `Terminal`: Terminal of the power transformer to which this transformer end belongs.
 Default: None  - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `endNumber`: Number for this transformer end, corresponding to the end`s order in the power transformer vector group or phase angle clock number.
 Highest voltage winding should be 1.
 Each end within a power transformer should have a unique subsequent end number.
 Note the transformer end number need not match the terminal sequence number.
 Default: 0  - `grounded`: (for Yn and Zn connections) True if the neutral is solidly grounded.
-Default: False  - `id`: Unique identifier of the entity  - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `rground`: (for Yn and Zn connections) Resistance part of neutral impedance where `grounded` is true.
+Default: False  - `id`: Unique identifier of the entity  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `rground`: (for Yn and Zn connections) Resistance part of neutral impedance where `grounded` is true.
 Default: 0.0  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI type.
 It has to be TransformerEnd  - `xground`: (for Yn and Zn connections) Reactive part of neutral impedance where `grounded` is true.
 Default: 0.0
 Required properties
 Adapted from CIM data models and CIMpy - [https://github.com/sogno-platform/cimpy](https://github.com/sogno-platform/cimpy).
 This data model is a direct conversion of the Common Information Model (CIM) specified by the IEC61970 standard into smart data models.
 The python classes this model is based on were developed by these entities Institute for Automation of Complex Power Systems (ACS), EON Energy Research Center (EONERC) and RWTH University Aachen, Germany.
 Some properties can have wrong type.
 This was the case, please raise an issue or send mail to info@smartdatamodels.org.
 ## Data Model description of properties